citizenfx/fivem-docs/content/docs/scripting-manual/migrating-from-other-platforms/_index.md

 Entities marked as networked in their creation parameters are synchronized by the client by default.

-To prevent clients from creating synchronized entities, you can enable the strict entity lockdown mode.
+To prevent clients from creating synchronized entities, you can enable the strict [entity lockdown mode](https://docs.fivem.net/docs/scripting-reference/onesync/#entity-lockdown).

-The server can also intercept entity creation by canceling the `entityCreating` event, and if you need to prevent an entity from being deleted on the client, you can use `SetEntityOrphanMode`.
+The server can also intercept entity creation by canceling the `entityCreating` event, and if you need to prevent an entity from being deleted on the client, you can use [SET_ENTITY_ORPHAN_MODE](https://docs.fivem.net/natives/?_0x489E9162).

 ## disableOutgoingSync